 by Apex Capital | July 14, 2015

 ISS scores use a combination of a carrier’s Behavior Analysis and Safety Improvement Categories (BASICs), CSA scores, and SafeStat rates to give carriers an overall inspection rating from 1 to 100.
 Like your CSA score, the lower the better.

-Your ISS scores are determined by:
+Your ISS Inspection Value is determined by:

 - Unsafe Driving